A phase transition creates the geometry of the continuum from discrete space: Growing disordered graphs

 \section{Growing disordered graphs}

 In light of the impossibility of generating Euclidean geometry from planar lattice graphs, we turn to disordered graphs which triangulate the 2-sphere.
 Triangulations here are graphs composed of triangles which, when embedded in the 2-sphere, are planar \cite{Lutz}.
-We also require that they contain no tetrahedra.
-We start from a seed graph, the octahedron, which is a simple triangulation of the 2-sphere.
-We grow this through a series of local Steinitz moves \cite{Steinitz}, which add (`push') or remove (`pop') nodes while preserving this property (Figure \ref{moves}).
-After growth to a size of $N$ nodes with push moves, we apply $8N$ alternating push and pop moves to ensure equilibration.
+We also require that they contain no tetrahedra, so that we only need to keep track of nodes and edges, not faces.
+As a seed graph, we start from the octahedron (Figure \ref{hot_and_cold}), a simple triangulation of the 2-sphere.
+All triangulations of the 2-sphere are known to be transformable into one another by Steinitz moves \cite{Steinitz}, illustrated in Figure \ref{moves}, which are local, and add (`push') or remove (`pop') nodes while preserving the property of being a triangulation.

+We grow the seed graph to a size of $N$ nodes through push moves, and then apply $8N$ alternating push and pop moves to ensure equilibration.
+This equilibration stage is necessary, since some graph properties (such as mean node eccentricity -- see section \ref{testing}) change slightly, converging (presumably to thermal equilibrium values) after around $4N$ alternating push-pop moves moves.

-All triangulations of the 2-sphere can can be transformed into one another by Steinitz moves \cite{Steinitz}.
-Because every triangular face has three edges, and every edge belongs to two triangles, Euler's polyhedron theorem \cite{Euler} implies that the mean degree of all nodes in a triangulation is
+Let $Z_i$ be the degree of node $i$, and $\langle Z \rangle$ the mean degree of all nodes in the triangulation.
+Because every triangular face has three edges, and every edge belongs to two triangles, Euler's polyhedron theorem \cite{Euler} implies that

-Since the integrated Gaussian curvature over a smooth, closed surface is $4\pi$ \cite{Bonnet}, we see that if $Z$ is the degree of a node, $\kappa\equiv 6-Z$ is a natural measure of the local, discrete equivalent of Gaussian curvature for the triangulation, up to a constant factor.
-If we consider a patch of the graph consisting of $N_{\rm pat}$ nodes, with $e$ exiting edges, and with a simple closed-path perimeter of length $p \ge 3$ edges, then the Euler characteristic implies the average discrete curvature over all nodes in the patch is
+Since the integrated Gaussian curvature over a smooth, closed surface is $4\pi$ \cite{Bonnet}, we see that $\kappa_i\equiv 6-Z_i$ is a natural measure of the local, discrete equivalent of Gaussian curvature for the triangulation, up to a constant factor.
+If we consider a patch of the graph consisting of $N_{\rm pat}$ nodes, with $e$ exiting edges, and with a simple closed-path perimeter of length $p \ge 3$ edges, then we find the Euler characteristic implies the average discrete curvature over all nodes in the patch is